Pierre

 • The country has a different name in other languages: Frankreich in German, Frankrijk in Dutch, Francia in Italian and Spanish, and França in Portuguese.

-• The proper noun has many related terms such as francophile (a person who loves France), francophone (a person who speaks French), French without forgetting the popular Tour de France bicycle race!
+• The proper noun has many related terms, such as francophile (a person who loves France), francophone (a person who speaks French), and French, not to mention the famous Tour de France bicycle race!

-• The official name of the country is ‘The French Republic’ (République française).
+• The country’s official name is ‘The French Republic’ (République française).

 • The name can be used as a female first name: France Gall, Marie-France…